DamianZaremba/damianzaremba.co.uk/content/cv/index.markdown

 ### MUSIC Group - Software Engineer (RnD - Midas/Klark Teknik)
 *July 2013 - February 2014*

-Working on new Midas/Klark Teknik products and supporting infrastructure.
+Working on new Midas/Klark Teknik products and supporting internal R&D infrastructure.

 * Deployed an isolated 3 node (2 HA controllers) Openstack Havana set-up using NetApp ONTAP storage.
-* Designed and implemented a small 'collapsed-core' network architecture - using Cisco technologies - to provide an isolated R&D network, inside an existing (insecure) corporate network.
+* Designed and implemented a small 'collapsed-core' network architecture - using Cisco technologies
+- to provide an isolated R&D network, inside an existing (insecure) corporate network.
 * Performed data recovery on R&D servers/data and developed workarounds for internal services during a 4 month long global TECH service failure.
 * Developed a testing jig for boards using a raspberry PI with GPIO controlled relays, for automated boot loader re-programming and boot timing on changes.
 * Developed and implemented backup/restore procedure for critical data (source code, tickets, build configurations).
-* Rearchitected the current 2 server set-up (unmonitored, running on raid 0, constrained by disk/CPU) into a 3 node Openstack set-up and re-purposed older servers (removed from service during a transition from CVS to Git) as disposable build agents.
+* Rearchitected the current 2 server setup (unmonitored, running on raid 0, constrained by disk/CPU) into a 3 node Openstack setup and re-purposed older servers (removed from service during a transition from CVS to Git) as disposable build agents.
-* Implemented configuration management (Puppet, Salt stack) and service/change monitoring (Icinga/Rancid).
+* Implemented configuration management (Puppet), service orchestration (Salt stack) and service/change monitoring (Icinga/Rancid).
-* Reduced build times and implemented a new strategy for multi component builds.
+* Reduced build times (14 hours to 40min) and implemented a new strategy for multi component builds.
+* Drove continuous deployment methodologies into new product design
 * Designed a framework and strategy for increasing confidence in code and speeding up the release cycle.
 * Developed software against x86, STM32 and ARM based platforms, including control for switches/FPGAs/DSPs
 * Exposure to proprietary binary based communications protocols and their pitfalls vs open, standards based communications protocols and their benefits
 * Performed maintenance on LFS and Ltib systems for building products
 * Debugged and rectified issues in C++/Python/Perl code and shell/Sed/Awk scripting
 * Investigated web technologies, updating/deployment methodologies, RFB reverse tunnelling, SELinux and performance analysis/containment.
 * Utilised kernel features to enhance new products (control groups, SELinux, nftables)
 * Documented processes for developers (board reprogramming/power up/hardware interfaces)
 * Ported numerous internal applications from x86 to ARM